Nepalese Society for Children’s Literature (NESCHIL)

 NESCHIL has been organizing annual conferences in various districts of Nepal to create awareness and promote children’s literature and reading habits with various programs like storytelling, meeting the parents, paper presentations and discussions, workshops, book exhibitions and awards for best book of the year.

 NESCHIL also helped to open children’s libraries by distributing Nepalese books under BOOKS FOR ALL programs.
-NESCHIL participated in IBBY congresses in New Delhi, Denmark and Spain.
+NESCHIL participated in IBBY congresses in New Delhi, Denmark, Spain and Greece.
 NESCHIL also organized workshops for writers and illustrators in collaboration with Danish Writers’ Association.
-NESCHIL completed 3 IBBY-Yamada projects.
-NESCHIL has been collaborating with various local organizations like Nepal Academy, INGOs and NGOs as well as the schools perform projects and to mark various events for children.
+NESCHIL completed many IBBY-Yamada projects.
+NESCHIL has been collaborating with various INGOs like UNESCO, ROOT TO READ, and local organizations like Nepal Academy, CWIN, READ NEPAL as well as the schools perform projects and to mark various events for children.

 NESCHIL has been a member of the International Board on Books for Young (IBBY) since 2006 and working as Nepal section of IBBY (NBBY).
 NBBY is a non-profit organization based in Switzerland committed to bringing books and children together.